isc-projects/stork/doc/user/dhcp.rst

 for all configured subnets of the given server, the word "global" is shown instead of the subnet prefix.

-Finally, the ``App Name`` column includes one or more links to Kea applications configured to assign each reservation to the client.
-The number of applications is typically greater than one when Kea servers operate in the High Availability setup.
+Finally, the ``Daemon Name`` column includes one or more links to Kea daemons configured to assign each reservation to the client.
+The number of daemons is typically greater than one when Kea servers operate in the High Availability setup.
 In this case, each of the HA peers uses the same configuration and may allocate IP addresses and delegated prefixes to the same set of clients, including static assignments via host reservations.
-If HA peers are configured correctly, the reservations they share will have two links in the ``App Name`` column.
+If HA peers are configured correctly, the reservations they share will have two links in the ``Daemon Name`` column.
 Next to each link there is a label indicating whether the host reservation for the given server has been specified in its configuration file or a host database (via the Host Commands hook library).